 Because of the pandemic, experts say we reached “peak oil” in 2019 — and the industry likely won’t bounce back.
 Rejecting propane-fueled mushroom heaters can further reduce reliance on oil.

-Eater is a good place to start for finding establishments near you with outdoor heat lamps.
-You can call or message to ask whether they use propane (as opposed to more sustainable electric infrared heaters).
+If you live in a big U.S. city, Eater may be a good place to start for finding establishments near you with outdoor heat lamps.
+But wherever you live, you can call your favorite restaurant to find out if they have heated outdoor seating and whether they use more sustainable electric infrared heaters (as opposed to propane).
 While heater updates likely aren’t a priority for eateries right now, you may plant a seed for future changes.

-As for restaurants doing this right, First Hospitality restaurant group has been trialing outdoor dining across its eight restaurants in Illinois, Ohio, and Kentucky since May.
-Their 8Up Elevated Drinkery And Kitchen in Louisville, for example, will be creating a “winter wonderland experience for all types of weather” using fireplaces, igloo rentals for private parties, electric heaters, greenery, and wind blockers.
+As for restaurants doing this right, First Hospitality restaurant group trialed outdoor dining across its eight restaurants in Illinois, Ohio, and Kentucky in 2020.
+Their 8Up Elevated Drinkery & Kitchen in Louisville, for example, created a “winter wonderland experience for all types of weather” using fireplaces, igloo rentals for private parties, electric heaters, greenery, and wind blockers.

 Dress in Layers